-Salt craving can sometimes be caused by a serious underlying medical condition, such as adrenal insufficiency or Bartter syndrome.
+Salt craving can sometimes be caused by a serious medical condition, such as adrenal insufficiency or Bartter's syndrome.

 Signs and symptoms of Addison's disease include:

-In some cases, salt craving is a symptom of a rare kidney disorder called Bartter syndrome.
+Salt craving can sometimes be a symptom of a rare kidney disorder called Bartter's syndrome.

 You'll likely want to have a health care provider evaluate your husband's salt cravings, especially if he has other symptoms.
 Without a condition that causes salt (sodium) loss, such as Addison's disease or Bartter's syndrome, eating too much salt generally isn't good for you.
 Eating too much salt can increase your risk of developing high blood pressure and cause swelling from holding too much fluid in the body.